1: Disinfect the Dead

 Her response came slow, as if under heavy process load.
 “S-shoot it.
 J. Destroy it.
 Q-quickly.”

 J narrowed her eyes.
 What if this unit could answer her questions?
 But a worker was a worker — her directive was to disassemble them, after all.
-Doubtful this one was in any state for coherent thought — if it didn’t just wipe itself like Father.
+Doubtful this one was in any state for coherent thought — if it wouldn’t just wipe itself like Father.

 A shot through the screen, then a triple slash to be sure.
 “There.”